 Surprisingly, perhaps, it is those couples who do not share the same eating habits or dietary goals who may be most open to reducing their consumption of animal products.
 We suspect that this may be the case for a number of reasons.
 It is likely that unmatched couples have already-established work arounds for the practical, emotional, and financial barriers that matched couples report.
 For example, it may be the case that couples who are unmatched presently, are more practiced in managing differences in their eating habits and have a pre-established culture of independence when it comes to food and possibly other behaviours.

 With regards to relational climate, we found evidence to suggest that cohesive couples are more aligned in their dietary goals and subsequently experience less tension around food choices.
-Specifically, more cohesive couples reported greater food co-ordination and dietary harmony, and lower scores of diet-related tensions.
-Similarly, greater overall flexibility related to higher scores of co-ordination and harmony, and lower scores of diet-related tensions.
-Yet, contrary to our expectations, relational cohesion was not an important marker for predicting openness to new dietary transitions or concerns about the tensions such transitions might precipitate.
+Specifically, more cohesive couples reported greater food coordination and dietary harmony, and lower scores of diet-related tensions.
+Similarly, greater overall flexibility related to higher scores of coordination and harmony, and lower scores of diet-related tensions.
+Yet, contrary to our expectations, relational cohesion was not an important marker for predicting openness to dietary transitions or concerns about the tensions such transitions might precipitate.

 By contrast, relational flexibility was negatively related to tensions anticipated by a member reducing their consumption of animal products.
 This suggests that couples with more balanced or egalitarian leadership styles may be better able to handle the inevitable disruption caused by a member transitioning to a plant-forward diet.
 Arguably, this increased confidence among flexible couples relates to the finding that unmatched couples—i.e., those already practiced in managing idiosyncratic dietary patterns—are more open to further transition.
 It is important to note, however, that, like cohesion, flexibility was not reliably related to openness to plant-based dietary transitions.
 We suspect this is because plant-based transitions may require individuals to first overcome the core, hedonic barriers they perceive to accompany animal-product reduction—namely, concerns pertaining to convenience, finance, and health—highlighted in our qualitative analysis.